 I love recipes using boxed cake mix, but when it comes to cream cheese frosting, I always avoid the pre-made tubs and make my own.
-There are some things where you really can’t tell the difference between store-bought and homemade, but cream cheese frosting isn’t one of them.
-Homemade has a tang and creaminess that you don’t get from the tubs!
+There are some things where you really canโt tell the difference between store-bought and homemade, but this recipe isnโt one of them.
+Homemade has a tang and creaminess that you donโt get from the tubs!

-Now, a lot of cakes and cupcakes will come with their own frosting recipes, but if you make a cake mix and want to top it with something special or you have a recipe that needs a little sumthin-sumthin, you can’t go wrong with this frosting.
-It’s a classic for a reason!
+Now, a lot of cakes and cupcakes will come with their own frosting recipes.
+However, if you make a cake mix and want to top it with something special, or you have a recipe that needs a little sumthin-sumthin, you canโt go wrong with this frosting.
+Itโs a classic for a reason!

 Some might call this the frosting for frosting haters.
-People who find buttercream or Homemade Chocolate Frosting too sugary often love cream cheese frosting because it strikes a nice balance between sweet and tangy.
-It also pairs well with just about any flavor you can match it with, from chocolate to pumpkin.
+People who find buttercream or Homemade Chocolate Frosting too sugary often love this cream cheese frosting recipe, because it strikes a nice balance between sweet and tangy.
+It also pairs well with just about any flavor from chocolate to pumpkin and red velvet.

-- Cream cheese – You’ll also want to take the cream cheese out to soften so it doesn’t stick to your mixer paddle.
+- Cream cheese โ Youโll also want to take the cream cheese out to soften so it doesnโt stick to your mixer paddle.
+Use full-fat cream cheese when making this frosting, not the low-fat kind.
+Also, avoid the kind that comes in the tub.
+You want the blocks of cream cheese!

 - Vanilla extract